dmcneil/pagetience/README.md

   def back_to_a
     self.c

-    transition_to FirstPage, 15, 5 # wait up to 15 seconds, polling every 5 seconds
+    wait_for_transition_to FirstPage, 15, 5 # wait up to 15 seconds, polling every 5 seconds
   end
 end